Every new hire comes with a hidden cost that never shows up on your P&L.

 - Redundant work from poor communication

 This tax never shows up as a line item.
-It’s buried in your org chart.
+It's buried in your org chart.
+And as the SBA notes, the true cost of an employee runs 1.25 to 1.4x their salary before you even account for coordination drag.

 Hiring is dependency.
-Systems are scale.
+Systems are growth.

-When you hire, you’re adding a dependency–someone who needs management, training, tools, and coordination.
-When you build a system, you’re adding capacity that works 24/7 without meetings, without PTO, without performance reviews.
+When you hire, you're adding a dependency.
+Someone who needs management, training, tools, and coordination.
+When you build a system, you're adding capacity that works 24/7 without meetings, without PTO, without performance reviews.

 This doesn't mean never hire.
 It means stop defaulting to hiring as solution #1.